E110 食用色素日落黃 FCF

 Physical description

-Common use
+Common uses

 JECFA (2011)

-U.S. FDA
+US FDA

 Commission Regulation (EU) No 231/2012

-Codex GSFA regulations
+Codex GSFA Regulations

 Regulatory approval

-United States: FD&C Yellow No. 6 and its aluminum lake (21 CFR 82.706) are certified and can be used safely for coloring of general foods (including dietary supplements) (21 CFR 74.706), general medicines (21 CFR 74.1706) and cosmetics ( 21 CFR 74.2706), its dosage is consistent with GMP.
+United States: FD&C Yellow No. 6 and its aluminum lake (21 CFR 82.706) are certified to be safe for coloring general food (including dietary supplements) (21 CFR 74.706) and general pharmaceuticals (21 CFR 74.1706) and cosmetics (21 CFR 74.2706), the dosage is consistent with GMP.

-EU: ADI is 0-4 mg/kg body weight; EFSA has also established an MPL for the use of sunset yellow in certain foods and beverages in Europe, located in Annex II of Regulation (EC) No 1333/2008
+EU: ADI 0-4 mg/kg body weight; EFSA has also established an MPL for the use of sunset yellow in certain foods and beverages in Europe, in Annex II of Regulation (EC) No 1333/2008

-JECFA : ADI is 0-4 mg/kg body weight (74th report, 2011)
+JECFA: ADI 0-4 mg/kg body weight (74th Report, 2011)

-Since the 1970s and Benjamin Feingold's widely publicized advocacy, the public has been concerned that food coloring may cause children to behave like ADHD.
-These concerns prompted the FDA and other food safety agencies to review scientific literature on a regular basis, and prompted the FSA to commission a study by researchers at the University of Southampton to study the effects of "Southampton 6" and sodium benzoate mixture (preservatives) in beverages Children in the general population who eat; the study was published in 2007.
-The study found that children “may have a connection between the consumption of these artificial colors and sodium benzoate preservatives and ADHD”; the FSA advisory committee that evaluated the study also determined that due to the limitations of the study, the results cannot be extrapolated to the general population and recommended further test".
+Since the 1970s and Benjamin Feingold's well-publicized advocacy, the public has been concerned that food dyes may cause ADHD-like behavior in children.
+These concerns have prompted the FDA and other food safety agencies to regularly review the scientific literature, and prompted the UK FSA to commission a study by researchers at the University of Southampton to examine the impact of a mixture of Southampton 6 and sodium benzoate (preservatives) in drinks. children in the general population; the study was published in 2007.
+The study found "a possible link between consumption of these artificial colors and sodium benzoate preservatives and ADHD" in children; the FSA advisory committee that evaluated the study also determined that the results cannot be extrapolated to the general population due to study limitations and recommended further Test".

 Review